suhehe/Framer-SwipeFlip-module/README.md

 ## Meanings of parameters

-The swipeFlip function has 4 parameters, they are all necessary:
+The swipeFlip function has 5 parameters, they are all necessary except horizontal:

 - **layer:** The layer you want to creat flip effect.